mayracu/reading-notes/code201/201class4.md

 ### What is a key difference between fixed positioning and absolute positioning?

-- whereas absolute positioning fixes an element in place relative to its nearest positioned ancestor (the initial containing block if there isn't one), fixed positioning usually fixes an element in place relative to the visible portion of the viewport.
+- Absolute positioning fixes an element in place relative to its nearest positioned ancestor (the initial containing block if there isn't one), fixed positioning usually fixes an element in place relative to the visible portion of the viewport.

 ## JavaScript: Reusable Blocks of Code